Blast hits Aleppo; clashes and protests across Syria

+World powers have been unable to stop more than a year of bloodshed in Syria, a country that sits on the fault lines of several regional and ethnic conflicts.
+Recent army gains against rebel positions have shown no sign of quelling the violence and no negotiated settlement is in sight.

-State news agency SANA said the attack by "terrorists" had killed two people and wounded 30 others.
-Opposition activists said three died in the explosion, close to a Political Security office and a church.
+In Aleppo, Syria's commercial hub, state news agency SANA said terrorists were behind the car bomb that killed two people and wounded 30 others when it exploded in a central area close to a state security office and a church.

+Opposition activists accused the government of staging the explosion to back up its official line that foreign-backed extremists are behind the uprising.
+The government says about 2,000 members of security forces have been killed in the unrest.

+The explosion came a day after twin blasts killed 27 people in the capital Damascus and wounded nearly 100 others.

+Aleppo had seen less unrest than much of Syria but has recently been hit with more violence as revolt spreads and becomes increasingly bloody.
+The United Nations says more than 8,000 have been killed and humanitarian conditions are grim.

-The semi-official news channel al-Ikhbariya said security forces had been tipped off about the bomb and had been moving residents out of the area when it went off.
-It said the car had been filled with 200 kilograms of explosives.
+The semi-official news channel al-Ikhbariya said security forces had been tipped off about the bomb in Aleppo and had been moving residents out of the area when it went off.
+It said the car had been filled with 200 kilogrammes of explosives.

-Pictures on the SANA website showed building fronts blasted open and aid workers standing near piles of shattered masonry and bomb craters.
-Syria TV showed at least one street corner splattered in blood.
+Pictures on the SANA website showed building fronts blasted open and aid workers standing near piles of shattered masonry and bomb craters, while Syria TV showed a street corner splattered in blood.

-Local activist Mohammed Halabi said at least 15 ambulances and security cars rushed to the area after the blast.

-"The blast was extremely loud and even shook nearby areas," Halabi said, speaking by telephone from Aleppo.
+"The explosion came suddenly and the only thing I thought to do was fall to the ground," a girl told Syria TV, her hands and face covered in shards of glass.
+"Nothing remained.
+All the building fronts collapsed.
+God curse them."

-No group claimed responsibility for the attack, and an activist in Aleppo from the opposition's local Revolutionary Council said the government was behind the explosion.
+No group claimed responsibility for the Aleppo attack, and an activist from the opposition's local Revolutionary Council said the government was behind the explosion.

 "They want to make our uprising seem like a terrorist operation to the rest of the world, but it is not," said the activist called Marwan, who spoke to Reuters by telephone.